Dark Mode Light Mode

 We may earn a commission from links on this page.

-In a move that pretty much exemplifies everything wrong with device ownership, Echelon has effectively rendered thousands of its home gym machines without an internet connection and monthly subscription.
-This firmware update has stripped away offline functionality, forcing users into a $39.99/ subscription model just to use equipment they already own.
+In a move that pretty much exemplifies everything wrong with modern smart device ownership, Echelon has effectively rendered thousands of its home gym machines useless without an internet connection and monthly subscription.
+This firmware update has stripped away offline functionality, forcing users into a $39.99/month subscription just to use equipment they already own.

 What Echelon's update means for you

-Like with , Echelon has a always had “smart connect” that includes video classes for a subscription fee.
+Like with , Echelon has a always had “smart ” platform that includes video classes for a subscription fee.

-The new system like this: when users start up their Echelon equipment, the device must now log in to Echelon's servers before any functionality becomes available.
-The servers send back a temporary, rotating unlock key that grants access to the machine's features.
+The new system works like this: when users up their Echelon equipment, the device must now log in to Echelon's servers before any functionality becomes available.
+The servers send back a temporary, rotating unlock key that grants access to the machine's .
 Without this server back-and-forth, the device becomes completely bricked—no manual workouts, no Bluetooth pairing, no basic exercise metrics display.

 The subscription trap